haproxytech/kubernetes-ingress/documentation/README.md

 #### Https

-- Annotation: `ssl-redirect` - by default this is activated if tls key is provided
 - Annotation: `ssl-numproc`
+  - :information_source: recomended setup is using [nbthread](#number-of-threads) not `ssl-numproc`
   - default value: number of procesors - computed from system
   - limit max number of processes used for ssl termination
   - process 1 is used only if max number of processes is 1
+- Annotation `ssl-redirect`
+  - by default this is activated if tls key is provided
+  - redirects http trafic to https
+  - default `ON`, can be set to "OFF" to disable
+- Annotation `ssl-redirect-code`
+  - HTTP status code on redirect

 #### Maximum Concurent Connections